kelloggm/cs-490-website/revised-project-plan.md

 Your work breakdown will be evaluated holistically on the following rubric:

 #### Coverage of tasks needed (30 points):
-Receive full marks if the work breakdown includes all (reasonably expected) tasks to implement your feature, considering these kinds of tasks:
+Receive full marks if the work breakdown includes all (reasonably expected) tasks to implement your feature at a level of detail sufficient for the course staff to understand what you will be working on in a given sprint, considering these kinds of tasks:
   * Background research
   * Design of interfaces and data types
   * Deployment of third-party services